The financial statements for Norfund consist of the following:

 Financial income and expenses

-Interest on Norfund’s liquidity reserve in Norges Bank and other banks is recorded as financial income.
+Interest on Norfund’s liquidity reserve in Norges Bank and other banks, plus income from other liquidity deposits and seller credit, is recorded as financial income.

 Project development expenses

 Development expenses are entered on the balance sheet when it is probable that they will lead to future investments and a positive return on the investment.
 Determining such probabilities entails using judgement based on experience and best estimate of future developments.
-In view of Norfund’s investment strategy and geographical investment areas, there is uncertainty associated with expectations of future developments.
-In an early phase of project development, some costs will be expensed as they accrue.
+In view of Norfund’s investment strategy and geographical investment areas, expectations of future developments are shrouded in uncertainty.

 Pursuant to Norfund’s Statute 12, Norfund’s injection of capital into a portfolio company shall not exceed 35 per cent of the company’s total equity.
 Norfund’s share of the equity may be higher in special cases, but nonetheless such that the Fund’s total equity holding does not exceed 49 per cent of the portfolio company’s total equity.

 Norfund treats its equity investments in other companies as current assets.
 In other words, the equity method is not used, even though Norfund’s shareholdings provide it with considerable influence.
 This is because the purpose with the investments is to dispose of all or part of each investment, normally after 3–10 years.
 According to generally accepted accounting practice, such investments are temporary by their very nature and should therefore be included under current assets.

 Substantial uncertainty is associated with the valuation of Norfund’s investments, which consist almost exclusively of equities that are not listed, or that are traded in non-liquid markets.
 Investments are valued on the basis of available information, in accordance with the International Private Equity and Venture Capital Valuation (IPEV) guidelines.